Football: Napoli beat holders Liverpool in Champions League opener

 Last season's Europa League winners Chelsea ensured it was two defeats out of two on the night for English sides as they went down 1-0 at home to Valencia.

 The Spaniards scored in the 74th minute when a Dani Parejo free-kick was converted by Rodrigo Moreno.
-Chelsea were then given a chance to rescue a draw when Daniel Wass was penalised for handball in the box, but Ross Barkley's 87th-minute penalty hit the bar on its way over.
+Chelsea were given a chance to rescue a draw when Daniel Wass was penalised for handball in the box, but Ross Barkley's 87th-minute penalty hit the bar and went over.

+"It's a harsh lesson of Champions League football, a game we've played pretty well in and we lose it," said Chelsea boss Frank Lampard.
+"The good thing is we have five more games to turn it around."

 AJAX IMPRESS